venediktov/vanilla-rtb/benchmarks/README.md

     $ chrt -b 0 ninja -j$(nproc) -l$(nproc)

 ## Running Benchmarks

 Benchmarks can be run either as a build target

-    $ ninja benchmark
+    $ cmake --build . --target benchmark

-or directly (specifically, if command line customization is required)
+or directly (specifically, if command line customization or debugging is required)

     $ cd $work_dir
     $ cd vanilla-rtb-build